How to Calculate a Rental Property's Profitability Index

-Here's how they're related.
-Both methods apply the element of time value and discount a rental property's future cash flows to arrive at their present value, than each weighs that value against the investor's initial cash investment.
+Profitability index is similar to net present value (NPV) as a method of measuring investment return in that both apply the element of time value, discount a rental property's future cash flow, and each weighs that value against the investor's initial cash investment.

 PI = Present Value of all Future Cash Flows / Initial Cash Investment